uvtc/scatter-plot-by-date/README.md

     scatter-plot-by-date.py 'My Plot Title' input.csv

 This will cause a window to pop up containing your plot.
-You'll usually then click click the disk icon to save your plot to a file.
+You'll usually then click the nostalgic floppy disk icon to save your plot to a file.